thoun/kingoftokyo/README.md

-# TODO
-Hi Jurica,
-Can you ask art files for King of Tokyo ?

-As cards have translated text on them, it would be nice to have :
- - cards art without text (but cost can be on it), and text apart.
- - or complete cards in English, in a format were I can split text from art (for example PSD file).

-Other items I hope to find on art : monster boards, cardboard figures, tokyo board, tokens, dices & boards icons (ideally in vectorial/SVG format).

 # What is this project ?
 This project is an adaptation for BoardGameArena of game King of Tokyo edited by Iello.
 You can play here : https://boardgamearena.com